Skip to main content

 Guided Independent StudyAssessment preparation and completion115:0015:00Preparation of thermal assignment

-Structured Guided LearningLecture materials120:0020:00Online teaching materials including recorded lectures, notes, tutorials and quizzes
+Structured Guided LearningLecture materials120:0020:00Online teaching materials including recorded lectures, notes and tutorials

 Scheduled Learning And Teaching ActivitiesSmall group teaching12:002:00Timetabled tutorial session